ls1intum/Blender.LectureEdit/documentation/steps/setup.rst

   There is a button to do that on the `project's GitHub page <https://github.com/ls1intum/Blender.LectureEdit>`_.
   It is recommended to use *git* for the download, so you can easily fetch the latest updates.
   However, if you are unfamiliar with *git*, you can also download and unpack the project's files as a zip-file.
-* You neet the *Microsoft PowerPoint* **pptx-file**, that contains the slides of the lecture, of which you want to produce the video.
+* You need the *Microsoft PowerPoint* **pptx-file**, that contains the slides of the lecture, of which you want to produce the video.
   Unfortunately, *Blender.LectureEdit* does not support slide decks, that have been created with other software such as *LibreOffice Impress*, *TeX* or *Apple Keynote*.
 * You need **recordings of a speaker**, who gives the lecture.
   This must be at least a video of the speaker.